My Wildlife photography mistake in Kruger National Park

 I went overboard this time, and it didn’t pay off.

 Next time (and there will definitely be a next time), I’ll go for two cameras.
-One with the telelens (150-600mm or 70-200mm) and one with a standard lens like a 50mm.
+One with the telelens (150-600mm or 70-200mm) and one with a standard lens like 50mm or even wider.

 This way, I can also take lovely photos of animals that get closer.
 It can also be interesting to photograph what happens in the car.